depot/cli/README.md

 ### `depot push`

-Push an image from the Depot ephemeral registry to a destination registry.
+Push an image from the Depot registry to a destination registry.

 ```shell
 depot push --tag repo:tag <BUILD_ID>